 Update the CircleCI configuration file

-Now, we need to update the CircleCI configuration file with the CircleCI Twilio orb details and the required commands.
+Now you need to update the CircleCI configuration file with the CircleCI Twilio orb details and the required commands.
 Open the .circleci/config.yml

-file and update its content as shown below:
+file and update its content with this:

 version: 2.1